syedumerahmedcode/springboot-test-tutorial/README.md

 ## Contact Information

 How to reach me?
 At [github specific gmail account](mailto:syedumerahmedcode@gmail.com?subject=%5BGitHub%5D%20Hello%20from%20Github).
-Additionally, you can reach me via [Linkedin](https://www.linkedin.com/in/syed-umer-ahmed-a346a746/) or at [Xing](https://www.xing.com/profile/SyedUmer_Ahmed/cv)

 TODO:

 - Write some notes on Junit5.